| Home | Ask Dr Matt | Call Dr Matt | Meet Dr Matt | Quotes | Book | Answer Archive |

 The answer to this question is discovered as Believers prayerfully read all of the writings of the New Testament, and thereby learn exactly who is likely to "boast" about "works"?

-Paul clarified what he meant by the phrase "Not of works" in two epistles he wrote before his epistle to the Ephesians; we simply need to find the Bible passages where Paul spoke of "boasting."
+Paul clarified what he meant by the phrase "Not of works" in two epistles written before the epistle to the Ephesians; we simply need to find the Bible passages where Paul spoke of "boasting."
 Here is part of Paul's clarification:

 In his epistle to the Galatian saints (A.D.
 55-57) Paul taught that those who follow the Law of Moses, are the ones most likely to "boast," that they might "impress" others: